mthli/lemonsqueepy/README.md

 You can use it as:

-- A standalone service (recommend), and make HTTP requests from your front-end application
+- A standalone service (recommend), and make RESTful requests from your front-end application
 - A standalone service (recommend), and make RPC requests from other services (Node.js, Go, etc.)
 - A Python web framework, and develop some busniess logical based on it